arwahdevops/config-management-server/README.md

-# ansible-cm-server
+# Server Configurations & Deployer
-Configuration Management &amp; Provisioning Server using Ansible
+Configuration management &amp; code deployer using Ansible
 # How To Provisioning
 ansible-playbook -i inventory playbooks/setup/nginx.yml --ask-become-pass -b
 # How To Deploy